mrunaliniskulkarni100/Machine-and-Deep-Learning/README.md

 `pip -V`

-If you have downloaded Python from (https://www.python.org/), you already have `pip` and `setuptools` installed.
+If you have downloaded Python from https://www.python.org/, you already have `pip` and `setuptools` installed.

 Else, head over to the [Pip Installation](https://packaging.python.org/guides/installing-using-linux-tools/), to see how to install pip.

+### pip Install Error(Linux)

+Sometimes, pip doesn't install a package due to permission error.
+To resolve this error, use `sudo` before the pip install.

 ## Libraries